An upper bound for the number of chess diagrams without promotion: Related Research

-In a famous paper \cite{r3}, Shannon estimated the number of possible diagrams of the order of $64!/32!(8!)^2(2!)^6$ $\approx4.63\times 10^{42}$.
+In a famous paper Shannon (1950) estimated the number of legal diagrams of the order of $64!/32!(8!)^2(2!)^6$ $\approx4.63\times 10^{42}$.
 This is, of course, a very rough estimate: it does not consider that some legal diagrams have less than 32 men on the board.
 Neither does it take into account the fact that some pawns could be promoted.
 These two factors lead to an underestimation of the number of diagrams.
-On the other hand, this estimate accounts for a lot of illegal diagrams, most importantly illegal pawn structures.
+On the other hand, this estimate accounts for a lot of illegal diagrams, most importantly illegal pawn arrangements.

-Chinchalkar \cite{r1} proved an upper bound on the number of positions of approximately $1.78\times 10^{46}$.
-Tromp \cite{r5} claims an upper bound of $7.73\times 10^{45}$, stating that ``it requires much better documentation to be considered verifiable''.
-More recently, Tromp \cite{r6} used 10 000 randomly generated positions and checked their legality, yielding an estimated number of legal positions of $(4.48 \pm 0.37) \times 10^{44}$ with 95\% confidence level.
+Chinchalkar (1996) proved an upper bound on the number of legal positions of approximately $1.78\times 10^{46}$.
+More recently, Tromp (2021b) claims an upper bound of $8.73\times 10^{45}$.
+He then used 1 000 000 randomly generated positions and checked their legality, yielding an estimated number of legal positions of $(4.79 \pm 0.04) \times 10^{44}$ with 95\% confidence level.

-As for the diagrams, Steinerberger \cite{r4} improved Shannon's number, giving an upper bound of approximately $1.53\times 10^{40}$ for the number of chess diagrams without promotion.
+As for the diagrams, Steinerberger (2015) improved Shannon's number, giving an upper bound of approximately $1.53\times 10^{40}$ for the number of legal chess diagrams without promotion.
 For doing so, he used the fact that some men can not occupy any square of the board: each bishop is either light-squared or dark-squared, and pawns can not be located on rank 1 or 8.
-Moreover, he treated separately the case with 32 men on the board, reducing further the number of pawn positions in that case.
+Moreover, he treated separately the case with 32 men on the board, reducing further the number of pawn arrangements in that case.
+Tromp (2021b) improved this estimate down to approximately $2.89\times 10^{39}$ by constraining the number of unopposed pawns according to pawns and pieces captured.

-In the present work, we drastically reduce the combinatorial complexity of the setup of pawns when 25 to 32 men are on the board.
-For the cases with less than 25 men on the board, we propose a way to arrange bishops and kings before adding the pawns and the remaining men.
-These efforts result in an upper bound of less than $4\times 10^{37}$ for the number of diagrams without promotion.
+In the present work, we drastically reduce the combinatorial complexity of the setup of pawns when 24 to 32 men are on the board.
+For the cases with less than 24 men on the board, we propose a way to arrange bishops and kings before adding the pawns and the remaining men.
+These efforts result in an upper bound of less than $4\times 10^{37}$ for the number of legal diagrams without promotion.